 If it gets longer again, the TILO can be operated with the external power supply for approx. 28h permanently.
 The Power Bank is charged at a standard USB port.
 It is therefore a cost-effective solution.
 If required, any other 5V Power Bank (mobile phone accessories) can also be connected to the cable.

 |TILO-6™-series||CR123 1:45h||2×CR123 4:30h

 Since the TILO is an uncooled thermal imaging device, the sensor must be calibrated in one way or another.
 The different TILO series use different mechanisms for this.
 They are explained below.

 Automatic Shutter/Automatic Calibration

-Manual Shutter/Manual Calibration with the Lens Door
+Manual Shutter/Manual Calibration with the Lens Shutter